Client

 Impossible Shapes

-Impossible geometry is a reoccurring ITER brand motif, springing off of the eternally twisting plasma torus created within the tokamak.
-I loved that the seemingly impossible task of stable fusion is echoed in these mind-bending shapes.
+I chose impossible geometry as a new, reoccurring ITER brand motif, springing off of the eternally twisting plasma torus created within the tokamak.
+I loved that the seemingly impossibility of stable fusion is echoed in these mind-bending shapes.

 UI Toolkit

 Due to budget constraints, we were able to fully design roughly a dozen web pages of this easily 100+ page website.
-We prioritized the most important (high traffic) pages, the most unique pages, as well as a representative of each type of webpage.
+We first prioritized the most important (high traffic) pages, then the most unique pages, as well as making sure to include a representative of each type of webpage.

-I continued working together with my colleague Talia Bromberg to create an extensive UI toolkit in Figma for ITER’s development team.
+Once those pages were complete, I continued working together with my colleague Talia Bromberg to create an extensive UI toolkit in Figma for ITER’s development team to use while recreating the rest of the website.

 Previous